Looking for the best things to do in Kandy, Sri Lanka?

 A mishmash of old colonial and Sri Lankan building facades, the streets of Kandy are not to be missed.
 The hustle and bustle of this city is a sympathy of sights, sounds and smells.
 Take some time to wander in and out of the city’s back alleys and markets.
 A perfect place for street photography and people watching.

-After you’ve absorbed the energy of this cultural city, make your way to the manmade Kandy Lake at sunset and stroll around the 2.1 km circumference.
+After you’ve absorbed the energy of this cultural city, make your way to the manmade Kandy Lake at sunset and stroll around the 2.1 km in circumference.
 The quieter side of local life is on display here, and plenty of rest stations are at your disposal to fully take in all of your surroundings.
-The iconic Temple of the Sacred Tooth Relic is also located right at the lake, making a great backdrop for your walk.
+The iconic Temple of the Sacred Tooth Relic is also located right at the lake, one of the best things to do Kandy, making a great backdrop for your walk.

 WHERE | Kandy Lake, Sri Lanka